 What is multiple regression analysis?

 Multiple regression analysis is one of the regression models that is available for the individuals to analyze the data and predict appropriate ideas.
-To actually define multiple regression, it is an analysis process where it is a powerful technique or a process which is used to predict the unknown value of a variable out of the recognized value of the available variables.
-Usually, the known variables are classified as the predictors.
+To actually define multiple regression, is an analysis process where it is a powerful technique or a process that is used to predict the unknown value of a variable out of the recognized value of the available variables.
+Usually, the known variables are classified as predictors.